Size-consistent implementation of Hamiltonian simulation-based quantum-selected configuration interaction method for the supramolecular approach: Computational conditions

 Numerical simulations for sc-HSB-QSCI were performed using our in-house Python3 code, developed with the OpenFermion~\cite{OpenFermion}, Cirq~\cite{Cirq}, and PyCI~\cite{PyCI} libraries.
 Details of the HSB-QSCI implementation can be found in Reference~\cite{Sugisaki-2025}.
 The Jordan--Wigner transformation~\cite{Jordan-1928} was used for fermion--qubit encoding.
 The RHF wave function served as the initial state for time evolution, and the quantum circuit for the time evolution operator $U = e^{-iH\Delta t}$ with $\Delta t = 1$ was constructed using the second-order Trotter--Suzuki decomposition with a single Trotter step.
 Unless otherwise noted, the number of shots for quantum circuit execution was set to $1 \times 10^4$, and $K$ is varied from 1 to 5 and 10.
-In sc-HSB-QSCI, symmetry completion~\cite{Sugisaki-2025} was performed prior to constructing the subspace Hamiltonian matrix.
-In this step, any open-shell Slater determinants required to span the eigenfunctions of the electron spin ${\bf S}^2$ operator were added if missing.
+In sc-HSB-QSCI, symmetry completion~\cite{Sugisaki-2025} was performed prior to constructing the subspace Hamiltonian matrix, as discussed in the previous section.

-For the hydrogen-bonded FH dimer and FH--H$_2$O systems, we also calculated intermolecular interaction energies using HCI in conjunction with the propose approach.
+For the hydrogen-bonded FH dimer and FH--H$_2$O systems, we also calculated intermolecular interaction energies using heat-bath configuration interaction (HCI) in conjunction with the propose approach.
 The HCI calculations were performed using the PyCI~\cite{PyCI} library.